polterguy/polterguy.github.io/dashboard/configuration/index.md

 * `pgsql` - PostgreSQL
 * `mssql` - SQL Server

 You can use all of the above database types in your Magic server.
 However, to access your database you need to provide Magic with one or more connection strings.
-Each of these section contains a key/value pair where the key becomes the name of your connection string, and the value its actual connection string.
+Each of these sections contains a key/value pair where the key becomes the name of your connection string, and the value its actual connection string.
 This section also has a `default` setting, which is the default database type to use if not specified by caller.
 This needs to be one of _"mysql"_, _"pgsql"_, _"sqlite"_, or _"mssql"_ - Implying MySQL, PostgreSQL, SQLite or SQL Server.

 You would typically never edit the default setting, since Magic only supports SQLite as its primary magic database out of the box.

 ## Authentication and authorisation configuration

 This section allows you to override the default authentication and authorisation values for Magic.
-Its sub-sections implies the following.
+Its sub-sections imply the following.

 * `secret` - JWT secret used to generate a JWT signature
 * `https-only` - If true this implies JWT tokens will only be verified over an SSL/TLS connection